 13 July 2017

-[This is the text of my talk today at Gophercon 2017, asking for the entire Go community's help as we discuss and plan Go 2.
-We will add a link to the video when it becomes available.]
+[This is the text of my talk today at Gophercon 2017, asking for the entire Go community's help as we discuss and plan Go 2.]

 On September 25, 2007, after Rob Pike, Robert Griesemer, and Ken Thompson had been discussing a new programming language for a few days, Rob suggested the name “Go.”